Introduction

 Economy and Economics

 The Bakiga were basically agriculturalists growing mainly sorghum, peas, millet, and beans.
-They also reared some cattle, sheep and goats.
-Among them were excellent iron- smiths who made hoes, knives, and spears.
-They were great porters and produced a wide assortment of pottery.
+They also reared some cattle, sheep, and goats.
+Among them were excellent iron-smiths who made hoes, knives, and spears.
+They were great potters and produced a wide assortment of pottery.

-Besides, they made a wide range of carpentry object baskets and mats and they reared bees and produced honey.
+Besides, they made a wide range of carpentry items, baskets, and mats, and reared bees to produce honey.

 The Bakiga lived and worked communally.
 Most economic activities were done on a communal basis.
-Grazing, bush clearing, cultivation and harvesting were done communally.
-The men cleared the bush while the women tiled the land.
+Grazing, bush clearing, cultivation, and harvesting were done communally.
+The men cleared the bush while the women tilled the land.
 Men worked together to erect round, grass-thatched huts for shelter.

 They practiced barter trade amongst themselves and between their neighbors.
-The staple foods of Bakiga were sorghum, beans and peas.
-They supplemented them with pumpkins, yams, meat and a variety of green vegetables.
-Sufficient food was prepared so that everyone could eat his fill.
+The staple foods of the Bakiga were sorghum, beans, and peas.
+They supplemented them with pumpkins, yams, meat, and a variety of green vegetables.
+Sufficient food was prepared so that everyone could eat their fill.

 It was considered good manners to join in whenever one found a given family at a meal.
 One would just wash one's hands and join the others without waiting to be invited.
 If a man had more than one wife, all his women had to serve him at each meal.
 He could eat the most delicious share of the food among the lot, or all of it if he so wished.